akhila76/swagger-parse-cli/README.md

 # swagger-parse-cli
-This lightweight CLI tool is designed to parse and project required data from swagger specs as and when required.
+This lightweight CLI tool is designed to parse and project required data from swagger specs as required.

 ## Install
 ```